dl-little/dictionary/README.md

 The console should show `Server listening on port 5050`.

-Open up the localhost address for the front end app, fill out the fields, and submit.
-Then check in your MongoDB cluster and see that you now have faked data.
+Open up the localhost address for the front end app and fill out the fields.
+As you select the type, you'll see an example of the type of document you will create.
+Then submit and check in your MongoDB cluster and see that you now have faked data.

 # React + TypeScript + Vite